bowdenk7/attach-container-blog/README.md

 # Attaching VS Code to existing containers

 The [Remote Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) has been available for a few months, and for the most part we've focused on using containers for [isolated development environments](https://code.visualstudio.com/remote-tutorials/containers/getting-started).
-However in this post, we'll take a look at how you can use the Remote Containers extension to easily debug your containerized applications.
+However, in this post, we'll take a look at how you can use the Remote Containers extension to easily debug your containerized applications.

 ## Pre-reqs
 If you want to follow along, you'll need: